Raiyo Aspandiar and Scott Mokler (Intel)

 Steps for Joining the Project

 Please note: iNEMI membership is required to participate in this project.
 Sign up by January 29, 2016.
+After that date, you must be approved by majority of team members.
 Steps for joining the project follow.

 For iNEMI members: